-Bugs That Bite People: Fleas, Mosquitos and Ticks
+Bugs That Bite People: Fleas, Mosquitos, Ticks, and Bedbugs

 Creepy Critters That Invade Our Personal Space

-These, of course, are various bugs which may at one time or another invade our homes, hitchhiking in on our pets fur or our own clothing.
-Or, we may encounter them while out enjoying nature on vacation.
+These last, of course, are various bugs which may at one time or another invade our homes, hitchhiking in on our pets' fur or our own clothing.
+Or we may encounter them while out enjoying nature on vacation.
 This is the most likely way to come across these pests.

-I refer, of course to the most common offenders, fleas, mosquitoes and ticks.
+I refer, of course to the most common offenders, fleas, mosquitoes, ticks, and bedbugs.

 Fleas are a problem for any warm-blooded animal, whether it is a dog, cat, or person.
-There are "dog fleas" and "cat fleas," but in point of fact, the fleas aren't that fussy, and will land upon and bite whomever or whatever happens along.
+There are "dog fleas" and "cat fleas," but in point of fact, the fleas aren't that fussy, and will land upon and bite whichever warm-blooded animal happens along.**

 These little pests are a huge health problem, for they can spread many kinds of diseases in addition to the simple annoyance of their itchy bites.